Alt+Shift collaborates with and supports ISDs to create sustainable change.

 - Director of Special Education and/or Director of Curriculum and Instruction

-- An Alt+Shift specialist is part of the team during initial implementation
+- An Alt+Shift specialist is part of the team through initial implementation

 Ensure that all needed perspectives are represented on the implementation team.
-This means involving those that are affected by or have an interest in the improvement effort.
+This means involving those that are affected by or have an interest in the implementation effort.
 Including these perspectives can

 - Lead to a more effective implementation effort